 - Moisture and Mold Resistance – New insulation is quite a significant upfront investment; therefore, you want to protect your home and office from premature replacement driven by mold and mildew which is a health hazard.
 Fiberglass and mineral wool are excellent for moisture and mold resistance.
 Spray foam insulation is impermeable to water; therefore, you would not have mold or mildew growth either.

 QUALITY COMMERCIAL AND HOME INSULATION

 If you are looking to install insulation in your home or office, contact the insulation professionals at Reitzel Insulation.
 Our team will help you find the right type of insulation based on structure, budget, and your specialty needs.

-Our team proudly offers services to the Kitchener-Waterloo and Surrounding Areas, and we are here to help you with your commercial and residential insulation.
-Call for a no obligation estimate at 519-886-6100.
+Our team proudly offers services to Southern Ontario, and are here to help with your commercial and residential insulation.
+Call for a no obligation estimate at 1-800-265-8869.
 You can also reach us by filling out our online contact form.

 MORE ARTICLESFrequently Asked Questions About Fireproofing Your Insulation5 Facts About Crawl Space Insulation5 Insulation Misconceptions4 Things To Consider When Converting Your AtticLeave Insulation Removal to The ProsPlanet-Friendly Cellulose Insulation for Your HomeFibreglass or Spray Foam Insulation?Our Guide to Mould Prevention and Insulation for Ontario HomesTop Eco-Friendly Insulation OptionsFour Spray Foam Application Mistakes to Avoid